Chao-Xi/jxazurebook/docs/az104/6network.md

 ### Chatgpt Summary

-- Azure Firewall is a Platform as a Service firewall available in Azure cloud.
+- Azure Firewall is a **Platform as a Service firewall **available in Azure cloud.
 - **It eliminates the need for manual setup and management of infrastructure for firewalls**.
 - Azure Firewall supports FQDN (fully qualified domain name) support.
 - A subnet dedicated to Azure Firewall must be created within the virtual network, with a prefix of /26 or lower.
 - **NAT rules, application rules, and network rules can be used to control traffic in Azure Firewall**.
-- Threat intel provides threat intelligence to Azure Firewalls.
+- **Threat intel provides threat intelligence to Azure Firewalls**.
 - Azure Firewall can be integrated with Azure Monitor for monitoring firewall traffic.
-- Steps to implement Azure Firewall include creating a virtual network, creating an Azure Firewall subnet, creating Azure Firewall, and configuring routes to route traffic through the firewall.
+- Steps to implement Azure Firewall include c**reating a virtual network, creating an Azure Firewall subnet, creating Azure Firewall, and configuring routes to route traffic through the firewall**.
 - **Azure Firewall can be used to route all traffic, including SSH traffic, through the firewall using NAT rules**.
 - NAT collections can be used to define priorities and multiple rules for NAT.
 - Testing and verification can be done by SSHing into the public IP of the firewall to ensure traffic is routed to the desired destination.

-## Using Service Endpoints
+## 9 Using Service Endpoints

 ### What is public endpoints

-By default, what we have is a **public endpoint** for all of the sub-resources like Azure Files, Azure Blob, Tables, and Queue inside of Azure Storage.
+By default, what we have is a **public endpoint** for all of the sub-resources **like Azure Files, Azure Blob, Tables, and Queue inside of Azure Storage**.

-**Public endpoint**, is allowing things like our virtual machine inside of our virtual network to transit the public internet to access the public endpoint of that service.
+<mark>**Public endpoint**, is allowing things like our virtual machine inside of our virtual network to transit the public internet to access the **public endpoint of that service**.</mark>

 ### Accessing PaaS Services